Industrial and Commercial Bank of China: Later developments

 ICBC launched robo-advisor service to its wealth-management operations in 2017.

-In October 2017, the Bank reported a 3.3 percent rise in its net profit for the third quarter.
+As of April 2019, ICBC had lent US$100 billion for Belt and Road Initiative projects.
+In BRI-participating countries, ICBC has 124 branches.

-ICBC reported 10.3 pct growth in its profit along with exceptional growth in its revenue during the year 2021.
-This was caused by the gradual recovery of the Chinese economy after the Covid-19 pandemic.
+In November 2023, the bank was subject to a ransomware attack, preventing certain trades from clearing.
+The attack was against the US unit of ICBC, which at the time was considered the world's largest lender by assets, as reported by Bloomberg.
+The bank was hacked by LockBit, a ransomware group. described by Bloomberg as "a criminal gang with ties to Russia."
+The attack against ICBC resulted in the bank being unable to clear a large number of US Treasury trades over the next day and forced others to reroute orders, upsetting normal operations.
+Lockbit ultimately claimed that the bank paid the ransom, a statement which Reuters was unable to verify.

 Finances

 Accounting

-ICBC has the policy of preparing accounts conforming to the International Financial Reporting Standards, accepting specifically criteria IFRS 9 (pertains to the definition and rating of asset, liability, and a number of all of the existing purchasing contracts for non-financial purchases) from 1 January 2018. and IFRS 16 (pertaining to lease) from 1 January 2019.
+ICBC has the policy of preparing accounts conforming to the International Financial Reporting Standards, accepting specifically criteria IFRS 9 (pertains to the definition and rating of asset, liability, and a number of all of the existing purchasing contracts for non-financial purchases) from 1 January 2018, and IFRS 16 (pertaining to lease) from 1 January 2019.